Journalist Resource Series

 We want a world where all of us have autonomy over our bodies.
-Whether it’s abortion access or gender-affirming care, our bodies are our own.
+Whether it’s abortion access or gender-affirming care,* our bodies are our own.
 But that’s something the far-right has attempted to take from us again and again.
-Over the past several decades, they’ve significantly escalated their attacks on reproductive justice—while attempting to limit the rights of trans people in healthcare, schools, and athletics more broadly.
-Exerting control over marginalized people and our bodies upholds a patriarchal, ableist, white supremacist society.
+Over the past several decades, they’ve significantly escalated their attacks on reproductive justice while simultaneously attempting to limit trans peoples’ rights across healthcare, schools, athletics, and many other areas of public and private life.
+Exerting control over marginalized people is one of the many tools far-right politicians use in their sinister campaign to prevent us from creating the future we deserve.
 Whether we’re Black, brown, or white, we have to show up for one another, as we’ve always done.
-Our families, no matter where we come from, deserve to live authentically, free from harm.
+No matter where we come from, our families deserve to live authentically, free from harm.
+Together, we have the power to create that world within our lifetimes.

-To connect with a spokesperson while covering abortion bans or anti-transgender legislation, please contact K Richardson at k@transgenderlawcenter.org.
+For general inquiries, or to connect with a spokesperson while covering abortion bans or anti-transgender legislation, please contact Sue Yacka-Bible at [email protected].

 Understand and distinguish between reproductive health, rights, and justice